fnoi/pc2beam/README.md

 This package provides tools and utilities for processing point cloud data and converting it into beam models.
 The methodology includes:

+- Point cloud processing
-- Local neighborhood orientation estimation
+  - Local neighborhood orientation estimation using supernormal $\vec{s_1}$
-- Segment-level orientation estimation
+  - Segment-level orientation estimation $\vec{s_2}$ and point projection
-- Point projection and parametric shape fitting from standardized catalog
+  - Cross-section fitting using multi-objective optimization from standardized catalog
 - Model reconstruction and export to IFC format
-- Some nice visualizations
+- Visualization tools for intermediate and final results

 ## Installation